bcchappell945/Windows-Keylogger/README.md

 This is a Python script that is a keylogger for Windows systems!
 This was made as part of TCM Security's Python 201 for Hackers course!

 # Purpose
-This tool is used to create activate a keylogger on a Windows target.
-Some slight modification can be made for sending the logged keystrokes to a file or a webhook!
+This tool creates and activates a keylogger on a Windows target.
+Some slight modifications can be made for sending the logged keystrokes to a file or a webhook!

 # Requirements
 The Windows machine that will run this code MUST be x64 architecture!